Richard and Maurice McDonald

-Richard James "Dick" McDonald (February 16, 1909 – July 14, 1998) and Maurice James “Mac" McDonald (November 26, 1902 – December 11, 1971), known as the McDonald brothers, were American entrepreneurs who founded the fast food company McDonald's.
+Richard James McDonald (February 16, 1909 – July 14, 1998) and Maurice James "Mac" McDonald (November 26, 1902 – December 11, 1971), known as the McDonald brothers, were American entrepreneurs who founded McDonald's.

 The brothers opened the original McDonald's restaurant in 1940 in San Bernardino, California, where they created the Speedee Service System to produce their meals, a method that became the standard for the fast food industry.
 After hiring Ray Kroc as their franchise agent in 1954, they continued to run the company until they were bought out by Kroc in 1961.

 Early life

 The McDonald brothers were born in Manchester, New Hampshire, to Irish Catholic parents Patrick James McDonald from Dingle and Margaret Anna Curran McDonald from Emlaghmore, who came to the United States as children.
 Maurice was born in 1902, and Richard was born in 1909.
 In the 1920s, the family moved to California, where Patrick opened a food stand in Monrovia in 1937.